charles-uno/Bloodlines/03_pcs.md

 *This is a large blank space at the bottom of the character sheet.
 It's meant for anything that the player wants to note as they play.
 It will likely start out empty, then accumulate little bits over time.*

 *This is a place to mark unusual items carried, relationships with NPCs, memorable exploits, rumors gathered from NPCs, thoughts to be referenced later, etc. This section doesn't have a mechanical effect – it exists to help add color.*

+> Examples: right off the bat, who adds what to their Notes?
+What do they add as they get going?